 To protect the public health, safety and the environment by providing quality service, environmental stewardship and renewable resources.

-RWRD’s first five year Strategic Plan (2012-2016), adopted in June 2012, provides a guide to decision-making and resource management in pursuit if its organizational vision, mission and goals.
-It identifies, strategies, priority goals and key performance indicators to drive success across various dimensions – or “pillars” – of the organization.
-An Annual Work Plan is created each year specifying the activities to be implemented in support of RWRD’s strategic goals.
+RWRD's updated five year Strategic Plan (FY 2014/15 - FY 2018/19) provides a guide to decision-making and resource management in pursuit if its organizational vision, mission and goals.
+It identifies, goals, and key performance indicators to drive success across six dimensions (pillars) of the organization and across three core business systems.

 Regional Optimization Master Plan (ROMP) is a master plan to allow the Pima County Regional Wastewater Reclamation Department (RWRD) to meet current environmental regulatory requirements mandated by the Clean Water Act.